vaclavsvejcar/svejcar-dev/content/drafts/2019-11-14-troubles-with-future.md

 // hello
 ```

-And output is the same for both of the examples, which means that `Task` preserves _referential transparency_.
+Output is the same for both examples, which means that `Task` preserves _referential transparency_.

 ## Scheduler needed only for evaluation
-One of the ugly properties of `Future` is that methods used for value manipulation, such `map` and `flatMap`, requires implicit value of `ExecutionContext` to be in scope, so you need to propagate it through your codebase. `Task` requires sheduler only for its execution using the `runXY` methods, so there's no need to pollute your codebase with its instances.
+One of the ugly properties of `Future` is that methods used for value manipulation, such `map` and `flatMap`, requires implicit value of `ExecutionContext` to be in scope, so you need to propagate it through your codebase. `Task` requires `Scheduler` only for its execution using the `runXY` methods, so there's no need to pollute your codebase with its instances.

 ## Consistent behaviour with for-comprehension
 Earlier we discussed that using multiple values of `Future` in _for-comprehension_ might result in different execution, based on how the source code is structured.
 Let's compare it with the same example, rewritten using the `Task`: